cmcverry/mini-shell/README.md

 Windows:<br/>
 Note: There is an issue when compiling using MinGW or MSYS compiler.
-These compilers use the interfaces natively provided by Windows, and because Windows does not 100% abide to POSIX standards there is no <sys/wait.> header file avaiable and a corresponding error will be thrown upon compilation.
+These compilers use the interfaces natively provided by Windows, and because Windows does not 100% abide to POSIX standards there is no <sys/wait.> header file available and a corresponding error will be thrown upon compilation.
 I would suggest either installing an emulator like Cygwin and compiling in the Cygwin terminal or setting up Windows Subsystem for Linux (WSL) on your system and compile within a WSL shell.

 MacOS \ OS X:<br/>